Chart Color Schemes

 Recent residential development output has been above average within Southern Downs - West when compared nationally

 Southern Downs - West has averaged approximately 24 new dwelling approvals annually over the past five financial years, totalling 120 homes.
-As of FY-26, 11 approvals have been recorded.
-On average, 3.2 people move to the area each year for every dwelling built between FY-21 and FY-25, indicating significant demand exceeding new supply.
-New homes are constructed at an average value of $242,000, below the regional average, suggesting more affordable housing options.
+As of FY-26, 13 approvals have been recorded.
+On average, 3.2 people per year have moved to the area for each dwelling built between FY-21 and FY-25, indicating a significant demand exceeding new supply.
+New homes are constructed at an average expected cost of $242,000, below the regional average, suggesting more affordable housing options.

 This financial year has seen $4.0 million in commercial approvals, reflecting the area's primarily residential nature.
-Compared to the Rest of Qld, Southern Downs - West maintains similar development levels per person, supporting market stability aligned with regional patterns.
-Recent building activity consists solely of detached houses, preserving the area's traditional low density character focused on family homes.
+Compared to the Rest of Qld, Southern Downs - West maintains similar development levels per person, contributing to market stability aligned with regional patterns.
+Recent building activity comprises entirely detached houses, preserving the area's traditional low-density character focused on family homes.

-The location has approximately 243 people per dwelling approval, suggesting room for growth.
-Population forecasts indicate Southern Downs - West will gain 151 residents by 2041.
-With current construction levels, housing supply should sufficiently meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current projections.
+With approximately 243 people per dwelling approval, there is room for growth in housing supply.
+Population forecasts project an increase of 205 residents by 2041.
+Given current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers while potentially enabling growth to exceed current forecasts.

 Frequently Asked Questions - Development